tokio-rs/website/content/tokio/tutorial/non-async.md

 ---
-title: "Non-async projects"
+title: "Bridging with sync code"
 ---

 In the examples we have seen so far, we marked the main function with `#[tokio::main]` and made the entire project asynchronous.
-However you don't have to do this to use Tokio in your project.
+However, this is not desirable for all projects.
+For instance, a GUI application might want to run the GUI code on the main thread and run a Tokio runtime next to it on another thread.

 This page explains how you can isolate async/await to a small part of your project.

 # What `#[tokio::main]` expands to